 ng homes is an established 'community anchor' and we work with local partners to deliver community events and develop community assets, build capacity, develop local people and improve access to support and services.
 Our aim is to work with a range of partners to deliver lasting benefits to local communities and to have a positive influence on the housing sector in general.
 Our partners may be small local organisations or groups or they can be large national organisations.
-Key partners include SFHA, CIH, SHARE, Employers in Voluntary Housing, Glasgow and West of Scotland Forum, Glasgow City Council and the Scottish Government as well as local community based voluntary groups and local businesses / organisations.
+Key partners include SFHA, CIH, groups and local businesses / organisations.
 We are the host organisation for Thriving